1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 In fact, while the overall number of traffic deaths in Portland has dropped over the past 20 years, the percentage of bicycle deaths has held steady and the percentage of pedestrian deaths has continued to rise.

 People walking in Portland streets are at the greatest risk.
 While about 10% of people identify walking as their primary way to travel in Portland, pedestrians make up nearly one-third of all traffic-related deaths.

 Portland traffic deaths outnumber homicides year after year.
 All too often, we as a community have accepted this as an unfortunate but inevitable cost of moving around the city.
 Vision Zero rejects that assumption.
 With this action plan, Portland makes a clear statement that the cost is too high—and directs attention, commitment and resources to ending traffic violence in the city.

-Vision Zero is the bold goal to eliminate all traffic deaths and serious injuries on Portland streets by 2025.
+Vision Zero is the bold goal to eliminate all traffic deaths and serious injuries on Portland streets.
 Vision Zero reaches beyond traditional transportation agency safety programs.
 It is a multi-agency, multi-partner initiative that requires cooperation, commitment, urgency, and action across the community.

 For decades, Portland has defined itself as a city for people.
 We are a leader in walking, bicycling, and public transit—and we are known nationally and internationally for our livable neighborhoods.

 But a livable city must be a safe city, and as Portland grows it is clear that protecting the health of our residents means addressing behaviors and infrastructure gaps that put people’s lives at risk.
 The need is ever more acute as gentrification and changing demographics force low-income, transit-dependent residents into neighborhoods where walking is especially dangerous.